 Poor Grooming in Cats

-• Poor Grooming in Cats usually signals pain, stress, obesity, or systemic decline—not “laziness.”
+• Poor grooming in cats usually signals pain, stress, obesity, or systemic decline — not laziness or simple aging.

-• Undergrooming often shows first on the back half (rump, tail base, hips) where arthritis and reduced flexibility matter most.
+• Undergrooming shows first on the back half (rump, tail base, hips), where arthritis and lost flexibility hit hardest.

-• Overgrooming can be a coping behavior, but medical causes should be considered before calling it purely behavioral.
+• Overgrooming can be a coping behavior, but rule out medical causes before calling it purely behavioral.

-• Mats and dandruff are not just cosmetic; they can reflect reduced self-care and sometimes broader health changes.
+• Mats and dandruff are not just cosmetic; they often reflect reduced self-care and sometimes broader illness.

-• A short home checklist—coat feel, mat locations, reach limits, and grooming timing—improves decision-making.
+• A short home checklist — coat feel, mat locations, reach limits, grooming timing — sharpens the decision to call the vet.

-• Avoid risky topical shortcuts; bring a timeline, photos, and product history to the veterinarian.
+• Bring a timeline, photos, and product history to the appointment; skip risky topical shortcuts.

 The Myth: It’s Just Laziness or Age